 Contrails are an aviation/weather phenomena so common we take them for granted.
 Ever wondered how they are formed?
 Why do some contrails look different from others?
 Read on for a short, simplified-for-dummies lesson on contrail science!

 The term “Contrail” is a blend of “Condensation Trail.”
 You’ve seen condensation; sure you have!
 It’s the reason your mom yelled at you for not using a coaster under a cold can of soda.
 Moisture from the warm air around the cold drink condenses and forms drops of water on the outside of the can.
 This same process also generates clouds and fog.
-Moist air + a drop in temperature = condensation.
+Moist air + a decrease in temperature = condensation.
 Clouds are really the same as the droplets of water on your soda can; except the droplets in a cloud are much, much smaller (about 10 microns or 1/100 mm).

-Lets create some manmade fog!
+Let’s create some fog!

 Airplanes are wonderful condensation generators; they create two different types using the same physics.

 1. Engine Exhaust Condensation

 Gas powered engines, like those that propel cars and trucks, produce a hot exhaust composed of mostly carbon dioxide and water vapor.
 You’ve probably seen water dripping from the exhausts of cars at traffic lights; this is condensed water vapor.
 Airplanes are no different.
 Jets push a lot of hot air and water vapor out their exhausts.
 When flying at high altitude, the air is very cold.
 When the cold, moist air combines with the warm engine exhaust, the moisture quickly condenses into tiny water droplets or frozen crystals and a contrail is born.
 That’s all there is to it!
 The most common contrails in the sky are created in this manner.
 Louisville, KY meteorologist Ryan Hoke created a nice info-graphic for exhaust contrails (right).

 Here are two examples of exhaust contrails.
 Both are Boeing 747s.